 any effective technological measures.

 3. For the purposes of this Chapter, technological measure means any technology, device or component that, in the normal course of its operation, is designed to prevent or restrict acts, in respect of works or other subject matter, which are not authorised by the right holder of any copyright or any right related to copyright as provided for by each Party’s legislation.
-Technological measures shall be deemed effective where the use of a protected work or other subject matter is controlled by the right holders through the application of an access control or protection process, such as encryption, scrambling or other transformation of the work or other subject matter, or a copy control mechanism, which achieves the objective of protection.
+Technological measures shall be deemed effective where the use of a protected work or other subject matter is controlled by the right holders through the application of an access control or protection process, such as encryption, scrambling or other transformation of the work or other subject matter, or a copy control mechanism, which achieves the objective of protection.]

+[JP/AU propose; ASN/NZ/KR oppose: Alt 1: Article 2.3bis

-[JP propose; ASN/NZ oppose: Protection for electronic rights management information (RMI)
+Protection for Electronic Rights Management Information (RMI)

 To protect electronic rights management information, each Party shall provide effective and adequate legal protection and remedies against any person knowingly performing without authority any of the following acts knowing, or with respect to civil remedies, with reasonable grounds to know, that it will induce, enable, facilitate, or conceal an infringement of any copyright or related rights referred to under this Chapter: